-Transition Assistance Program
+Military Transition Assistance Program (TAP)

-Take advantage of pre-separation counseling and then top off your transition tank with optional courses that go beyond the minimum requirements.
-The branches have custom processes for the mandatory transition assistance counseling for separating service members during the last year of active duty.
+Take advantage of pre-separation counseling and then top off your transition experience with optional courses that go beyond the minimum requirements.
+Each of the branches has individual processes for mandatory transition assistance counseling for separating service members during the last year of active duty.

 Military Spouse Transition Program